 If you are heading to London for your Christmas shopping, take the time to pause, look up and enjoy the lights around you (well if you do so anywhere near the shopping streets, ensure you also stay alert, otherwise you might be trampled down by the stampede of Christmas shoppers).

 I just love Christmas and everything to go with it.
 And one of the things I miss most now that I live in the UK is Christmas markets.
-Yes, we do have the odd Christmas market in London (and a nice big one in Birmingham), but they are not quite the same as the traditional Christmas markets you’ll find in other parts of Europe.
-So, whenever I get the chance, I love to go and explore some of the best Christmas markets whilst out and about (in the last few years I’ve been to the Christmas markets in Nuremberg, Hamburg and Vienna).
+Yes, we do have the odd Christmas market in London (and a nice big one in Birmingham).
+But they are not quite the same as the traditional Christmas markets you’ll find in other parts of Europe.
+Whenever I get the chance, I love to go and explore some of the best Christmas markets whilst out and about.
+In the last few years I’ve been to the Christmas markets in Nuremberg, Hamburg and Vienna.

 But let’s start at the beginning.

 For me 1st November marks the turning point between ‘It’s far too early to think about Christmas’ to ‘Oh gosh, how can it be November already?
 Time’s ticking’… let’s officially kick off the season and start the Christmas cheer… NOW.
 Time to get all presents sorted and cookies baked.
 So let me tell you about London at Christmas time.
 In case you are planning a pre Christmas trip to London this year (although, if you do, please check the current travel restrictions).